thaibault/weboptimizer/readme.md

 --------

-- Complete and flexible configured wrapper for **webpack2+** with many automatically determined pre configuration.
+- Complete and flexible configured wrapper for **webpack2+** with many automatically determined pre configurations.
-- **Completely** adaptable for your needs.
+- Completely **adaptable** for your needs.
 - Targets **library** and **web** bundle building out of the box.
-- Only one configuration file (your already existing **package.json**) for all needed customisations.
+- Only one configuration file (your already existing **package.json**) for all needed customisations needed.
-- Many needed uses-cases are **preconfigured** and mostly works out of the box for your project.
+- Many **uses-cases** are preconfigured and mostly works out of the box for your project.
     - **API-Documentation** generation
     - Image **sprite** handling.
 Combine your images and never create sprites by hand again.
-    - Polymorphic **testing** on dom in browsers and/or in node through weboptimizer/browserAPI
+    - Polymorphic **testing** on dom in browsers and/or node through weboptimizer/browserAPI
     - **Linting** and **TypeChecking** with Flow
     - Preconfigured **preprocessing** for CSS (PostCSS), JavaScript (Babel,